radhesh1/rsh/crates/rsh-std/CONTRIBUTING.md

 [Discord `#standard-library` channel][discord#standard-library] and can have preliminary discussions there to clarify the issues involved.

-You can open a [Github issue][new-issue] to have a more focused discussion of your idea.
+You can open a [GitHub issue][new-issue] to have a more focused discussion of your idea.

 Generally, we think the standard library should contain items that are relevant